Home » Recipes » By Course » Appetizers » Dips » Cranberry Jalapeño Salsa

 I paired mine with crostinis spread with cream cheese and it was altogether the perfect balance.
 Below I’ve included some other ways to enjoy too, but however you choose it’s absolutely delicious!

-If you're looking to try other unique salsas, check out this Peach Jalapeño Salsa, Fresh Mango Salsa, or Food Processor Salsa, too!
+If you’re looking to try other unique salsas, check out this Peach Jalapeño Salsa or Fresh Mango Salsa, too!
 Or for another holiday appetizer, try this Charcuterie Wreath!

 Recipe Ingredients